davvore33/nfs_scripts/README.md

 # How does it work

-Please add your "keyfile" in the project root to let the suite work
+Please add your "keyfile.gpg" in the project root to let the suite work, means

 As you can see in file `open.sh` I assume that you're mounting your remote folder in `/mnt/nas`, I'm also going to use `dm_name` as mapped name after opening the sec folder